ankitfirebolt/GenAIus-Notes/README.md

-# GenAIus-Notes
+# Local-LLM-Gemma-2

 ## Overview

-GenAIus-Notes is an advanced Smart Notes App leveraging Generative AI for summarizing notes and providing a question-answering system that supports Retrieval-Augmented Generation (RAG) for various document types including DOCX, PDF, and TXT files.
-The application runs locally to ensure data privacy and aims to enhance and refine your writing and information retrieval processes.
+Local-LLM-Gemmma-2 leverages Generative AI, specifically Google's Gemma 2 (9B parameters), for summarizing notes and providing a question-answering system that supports Retrieval-Augmented Generation (RAG) for various document types, including DOCX, PDF, and TXT files.
+The application runs locally to ensure data privacy and aims to bring the power of LLMs to your laptop.

 ## Features